-In this edition of ApplyInsights, I’m taking a look at Canadian student visa approval rates and how they changed between 2018 and 2019.
+In this edition of ApplyInsights, I’m examining Canadian student visa approval rates and how they changed between 2018 and 2019.
 Getting approved for a student visa is one of the first steps to studying abroad, so knowing how student visa approval rates are trending can tell us a lot about where the international student market is headed.

 In this article, I’ll be restricting my analysis to countries that had over 1,000 student visa approvals in 2018.
 Check out our follow-up article for changes in visa approval rates for some of the less mature source markets.